-Whilst a number of the above recommendations may be reflected across Scottish legislation, policy and practice there remains a significant gap in the implementation of alternative measures.
-Often this is attributed to resourcing, knowledge gaps (given the complexity of interfacing across children's and justice systems) and inconsistency due to variation in how often such measures are required.
+Whilst a number of the above recommendations may be reflected across Scottish legislation, policy and practice, there remains a significant gap in the implementation of alternative measures.
+Often this is attributed to resourcing, knowledge gaps, and inconsistency due to variation in how often such measures are required.
+This is a challenge that local authorities and other corporate parents must face in order to provide equitable provision across Scotland.
+This is made all the more difficult to achieve in light of financial pressures